-The Indian and Chinese communities have their own traditions – be sure to sample mamak cuisine, imported to Malaysia by Tamil Muslims.
+The Indian and Chinese communities have their own traditions, with lots of meaty curries and noodle soups.
+Be sure to sample mamak cuisine, imported to Malaysia by Tamil Muslims.
 Traditionally served at street stalls, mamak dishes can be sampled at nasi kendar (rice and curry) canteens across the country.
-Western food is popular with younger Malaysians, and Thai and Korean restaurants are found in most parts of the country.
+Although Malaysia is predominantly Islamic, bars and restaurants in larger cities serve beer, wine and spirits.

 10% service charge and 5% government tax are usually included in bills, and added to the menu prices.